Compostela and the Coquille house

 In this old street located in Orléans second medieval wall, we discover a narrow dead-end with disparate houses.
 What a pity!
 In the past, just imagine the place with beautiful buildings, where lived rich bourgeois...

 We ignore neither the name of the owner of the house nor the architect.
-But we thought that it was raised by the same man who built the Jean d'Alibert's house in Orléans.
+But we thought it was raised by the same man who built Jean d'Alibert's house in Orléans.